rerun-io/rerun/docs/content/reference/viewer/viewport.md

 Which category is used is determined upon creation of a Space View.

-[TODO(#1164)](https://github.com/rerun-io/rerun/issues/1164): Allow configuring the category of a space view after its creation.

 The kind of Space View determines which Entities it can display, how it displays them and the way they can be interacted with.